nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Web.rst

 .. tip::

   "jetty:run" of Maven used in the above command example is a specification to use the run goal of the Jetty Maven Plugin.
+  The compile goal, which builds the application, is executed in conjunction with “jetty:run” and does not need to be explicitly executed.

   For information on the Jetty Maven Plugin, see `Jetty Maven Plugin (external site) <https://jetty.org/docs/jetty/12/programming-guide/maven-jetty/jetty-maven-plugin.html>`_.